 Archie: I need a drink.
 This is too weird.

-Gerry: Exactly how far is heaven that a flying horse can get there in one night with time to spare for its rider to visit God, and return home that same night, I have to assume?
+Bob: Exactly how far is heaven that a flying horse can get there in one night with time to spare for its rider to visit God, and return home that same night, I assume?

 Uzza: The Koran places Paradise just above the clouds held up by invisible pillars anchored to a flat earth floating on a sea of mud.
 A short flight for a horse like al-Barack even if he did not fly there directly but made a detour to Jerusalem.

 Archie: And getting weirder by the minute.

 Gerry: Why Jerusalem?
 Why not take the more direct route with Paradise not much more than five miles up?
 Nothing that a flying horse in his prime could not easily cover.

 Archie: Gerry, are you serious?
 Do you actually believe any of this?